 Faster, improved TLS setup with DDoS protection

-- This certificate-based trust provides both faster TLS setup and DDoS protection for vehicles
+- This certificate-based trust model may provide both faster TLS setup and DDoS protection for devices in vehicles and elsewhere.
+When adopted within a network of supported IoT devices, DDoS attacks on such devices will be greatly mitigated.

 Vehicle Identities Support Secure and Flexible Remote Access